atomiqio/promisify-lite/README.md

       console.log(data);
     });

-If we want to work with promises in our code, we will need to promisify the function by createing a wrapper around it.
+If we want to work with promises in our code, we will need to promisify `fs.readFile` by creating a wrapper around it.
+Depending on whether readFile invokes our callback with an error or data, we will need to reject or resolve the promise accordingly.

-    var readFile = new Promise((resolve, reject) => {
+    // create a promise that wraps fs.readFile var readFile = new Promise((resolve, reject) => {
       fs.readFile('/etc/passwd', (err, data) => {
         if (err) return reject(err);